Extraltodeus/test_my_prompt/README.md

+Made as a script for the [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) repository.
 # Test my prompt!

 Have you ever used a very long prompt full of words that you are not sure have any actual impact on your image?
 Did you lose the courage to try to remove them one by one to test if their effects are worthy of your pwescious GPU?